 In summary, from our first experience with Dronelink, it’s smooth, but a bit overwhelming in terms of modification options.
 It is definitely one of the more versatile autopilot apps out there in the market.
 But it also has some unique features that require some time and effort to get used to.

-We would love to hear your experiences using Dronelink, and once you have completed a mapping mission, upload your data for free to GeoNadir and we will put it on our global map!
+We would love to hear your experiences using Dronelink, and once you have completed a mapping mission, upload your data to GeoNadir and we will put it on our global map!

 Note: We received a free Elite licence to allow us to test and review Dronelink.
 We were not paid and did not receive any other benefits to write this review.
 We just genuinely like products that work well, and give users options to conduct drone mapping missions!